 - Reflecting on how the new reaction met your needs versus the original reaction you wanted to give

 Does that sound easy and complicated all at once?
 It sure does!
-Don’t worry, this series of posts are meant to help take some of the confusion out how to use them.
 Please keep in mind, I am a therapist, but I’m not your therapist.
 If you find that these skills sound like they would be what you need, but are unsure where to start, talk to your therapist!
 Don’t have one?
 That’s okay.
-Use the link below to help you locate a therapist close to you
+Use the link below to help you locate a therapist close to you.

 Coping Skills Alert!

 STOPP is one of those magical acronyms I teach all my clients, young and old.
 Remember when your teacher would tell you “slow down and think about what you need to solve this problem?”
 STOPP follows similar principles of slowing down, recognizing what is going on, and looking at what are your options on how to react to that information.
 Cool, isn’t it?
 Lets take some time to explore STOPP a bit deeper.

 Slow Down and STOPP!